Deltares/hydromt/.github/pull_request_template.md

-## Issue adressed
+## Issue addressed
 Fixes #<issue number>

 ## Explanation
-Explain how you adressed the bug/feature request, what choices you made and why.
+Explain how you addressed the bug/feature request, what choices you made and why.

 ## Checklist
 - [ ] Updated tests or added new tests